 One of the priorities for preparedness is having an emergency preparedness water supply.
 I hope I don’t have to go into too much detail here about the importance of water.
 The body can lose all of its carbohydrate and fat stores and half its protein stores and still survive.
 Just a 10-20% loss of body weight in water would prove fatal.

 The effects of dehydration can be severe, including labored breathing, dizziness, and delirium, potentially turning a difficult situation into a dire one.
+After a stable supply of fresh air, clean water is the next most important priority.
 How to store safe drinking water like natural water sources, such as streams, wells, lakes, etc., cannot be relied upon as they may be contaminated with diseases or toxins, and purification methods may not remove them all.
-After a stable supply of fresh air, a clean water supply is the next most important priority.

 Emergency Water Supply Per Person